NigelThomas/sessionagg/README.md

 * It is assumed that the session_id is a BIGINT rather than a VARCHAR.
 * The total length of the string aggregation is limited to the maximum size of a VARCHAR
-* There is currently no control over the value of the separator between each string value
 * There is no attempt to check for very large cached sessions; if insufficient heap is allocated, out of memory errors could be reported

 ## Compromises

 * Currently this treats the input character string as a `String` and the aggregation as a `StringBuffer`; this could cause excessive garbage collection.
 Next steps will include optimization.

+# Change history

+* initial version
+* add separator parameter